Management and Control

 YOUTH PLAYER ENTRY AGREEMENT

-- A team of graduating youth players may petition the PGSA to enter the Association as a new team.
+- A team of graduating youth players may petition the PGSA to enter this Association as a new team.
 The petitioning team must have at least eight (8) returning players from the graduating team.

 - There will be a draft for each division, if warranted: